Programme Specification: Part IA Biology of Cells

 (The Biology of Cells and Computer Science options cannot be combined.)

-- to introduce the basic concepts of cell biology, including cell structure, macromolecules, biochemistry, genetics, molecular biology, development and cell communications;
+- to introduce the basic concepts of cell biology, including cell structure, macromolecules, biochemistry, genetics, molecular biology, development and cell communication;

 - to illustrate the experimental approaches and technologies which have led to our understanding of cell biology;